 On shore the present will help you learn yourself.

-I still feel that these words describe who I am 47 years later and summarize what my life has been truly about.
+I still feel that these words describe who I am all these years later and summarize what my life has been truly about.

 There is indeed a through-line to my life, which has always been my interest in transforming debilitating pain into something useful, into an asset, into wisdom.